-Amy Hanley (b.
-1988, AU) is a Melbourne based sound artist and researcher whose practice considers relations of space, bodies, technology and contemporary ecologies.
-Engaging forms of performance, installation, and collaboration, Hanley’s work often explores gender, sexuality and queer expression/s.
-Hanley's practice is interested in listening as an affective practice and the possibilities of sound as a communicator for matter-cultural expressions between human and non-human bodies.
-Graduating in 2018, Hanley holds a Bachelor of Media and Communication Honours (H1) from RMIT University.
+Amy Hanley is a sound artist and researcher based in Birrarung-ga (Melbourne).
+Their practice-based research considers relations of space, bodies, technology and contemporary ecologies.
+Engaging forms of performance, installation, and collaboration, their work often explores gender, sexuality and queer expression/s.
+Hanley's practice is interested in affective listening and the possibilities of sound as a communicator for matter-cultural gestures between human and non-human bodies.
+They currently work as a sessional lecturer and tutor at RMIT University's School of Media and Communication.